st3fan/rewm/README.md

 There is nothing here to see yet except some random code that I'm having fun with.
 It is also a _very slow_ Rust learning project for me.

-It will probably take another 7 years to turn this into something that works well enough to play Hard Hat Mac.
+It will probably take another 7 years to turn this into something that works well enough to play [Burger Time](https://stefan.arentz.ca/posts/2017-09-19-ewmupdateletsgetcookin/).